Dr Nina Simone

 Story teller: The Ed

-I used to work by Ronnie Scotts, the famous UK jazz club in central London.
 I also know a few ‘cats’ (lol) in the entertainment industry and one of my favourite stories about Ms Simone – direct from the owner of Ronnie Scotts, if memory serves me well – was that she had a gig one evening and if you know that part of London, you’ll know that there is an open market nearby and a small Sainsburys type supermarket there – can’t remember which, but In my lunch hour I used to go shopping there all the time.

-When it was time for the gig, Lady Simone was nowhere to be found.
-The band were already on stage jamming a little and the search was on.
-Where is Ms Simone?
-Now the club is not a big club, it is small and intimate and you really nina simone 4get a feel of an artist in a place like that.
-Anyways after some anxious time, the audience was getting restless and there was lots of shrugging and shaking of heads by managers and roadies alike, Miss Simone emerges from the back of the club from the punters entrance.
+Now the club is not a big club, it is small and intimate and you really get a feel of an artist in a place like that.
+Anyways after some anxious time, the audience was getting restless and there was lots of shrugging and shaking of heads by managers and roadies alike, Miss Simone emerges from the back of the club from the punters entrance…

 She walks past her audience with about 5 bags of shopping from the supermarket which she duly takes up on stage and plants by the foot of the piano where they stay for the whole gig.
-She nods to her musicians as if having your eggs and soap powder on stage with you was completely normal and the show begins.
-Who does that!!!?
-That woman was as raw and real as the sun and for that I love her!

 Anecdote 2